ncw/gotemplate/README.md

 a public template you should put them in a subdirectory of your project most likely.

-To make a Go package a template it should have a type definition and a special comment signaling to `gotemplate` what the type is called and what its type parameters are.
+To make a Go package a template it should have one or more declarations and a special comment signaling to `gotemplate` what the template is called and what its parameters are.
+Supported parameterized declarations are type, const, var and func.

 Here is an example from the set package.

     // template type Set(A)
     type A int

-This indicates that the type is called `Set` and it has 1 type parameter `A`.
+This indicates that the base name for the template is `Set` and it has one type parameter `A`.
 When you are writing the template package make sure you use `A` instead of `int` where you want it to be substituted with a new type when the template is instantiated.

+Similarly, you could write a package with a const parameter.

+    // template type Vector(A, N)
+    type A int
+    const N = 2

+    type Vector[N]A

+This indicates that the base name for the template is `Vector` and it has one type parameter `A` and one constant parameter `N`.
+Again, all uses of `N` in the template code will be replaced by a literal value when the template is instantiated.

 All the definitions of the template parameters will be removed from the instantiated template.